 Properties certified as having pyritic damage

-The exemption to LPT will last for at least six years from the date your property qualifies.
-For example, if your property qualifies from the liability date 1 November 2016 it will be exempt from LPT for 2017 - 2024 inclusive.
+This exemption will apply for a fixed period of six years from the first liability date, that is from 1 November within the year after you meet the eligibility condition for the exemption.
+For example, if your property qualifies from the liability date 1 November 2022, it will be exempt from LPT for 2023 to 2028 inclusive.

 This exemption is being phased out and will not be available to property owners who meet the current eligibility conditions after 22 July 2023.
 Properties that become eligible for this exemption on or before this date will still benefit from the exemption for six years.